 A unit trust or an OEIC (open-ended investment company) are some of the most common types of collective investment schemes in the UK.

 While, in practice, they are very similar, there is a key difference when it comes to their legal structure.
-OEICs are set up as companies while unit trusts are set up as trusts, as the name would imply.
+OEICs are set up as investment companies while unit trusts are set up as trusts, as the name would imply.

 Both are sometimes referred to as being “open-ended”.
 What this means is that they are always able to accept more cash when a new investor wants to buy in, unlike with a “closed-ended” investment trust.